libAtoms/QUIP/Tools/quippy/doc/adaptive-qmmm-step1.rst

 where :math:`E`, :math:`\gamma` and :math:`a` are the Young's modulus, surface energy and bond length, respectively.

-For a slowly-moving crack of length :math:`c` in an infinite plane, the well-known Griffith criterion for fracture propagation is based on thermodynamic energy balance between the release of elastic energy in an area :math:`\sim c^2`, and the cost of creating new surfaces, :math:`\sim c`, as illustrated below.
+For a slowly-moving crack of length `c` in an infinite plane, the well-known Griffith criterion for fracture propagation is based on thermodynamic energy balance between the release of elastic energy in an area proportional to `c` and the cost of creating new surfaces, proportioanl to `c`\ :superscript:`2`, as illustrated below.

 .. image:: griffith-criterion.png
    :align: center